What’s Constantin doing now?

 Learning to Move 🎛️

 Not the physical movement, but the new Groovebox by Ableton.
 It’s a very fun and powerful device and I’d like to use more of its potential, so I’m now using it whenever I make music with friends.
 I’ll also spend more time with it alone to learn the ins and outs.
+I recently bought a CME WIDI Bud Pro—a MIDI-over-Bluetooth interface that’s compatible with my Move, so I can connect it to my laptop and Ableton Live running on it.
+Let’s see what I can do with this combo!

 Work out more 🦶